Bona fide group

 Bona fide group theory is a theoretical perspective of communication in small groups that was initially developed by Linda Putnam and Cynthia Stohl in the 1990s.
 Intended to provide communication theorists with a valid model of small groups on which to conduct research, this perspective focuses on the principles of communication that take place within naturally formed social groups.
 This represented a shift in traditional research practices which had primarily consisted of studies on zero-history laboratory groups.

 Definition

-Bona Fide groups are naturally occurring groups which exhibit two primary elements: (1) they exists with relatively stable yet permeable boundaries and (2) they are marked by interdependence with the immediate context of individual group members, and links between boundaries and context.
+Bona Fide groups are naturally occurring groups which exhibit two primary elements: (1) they exist with relatively stable yet permeable boundaries and (2) they are marked by interdependence with the immediate context of individual group members, and links between boundaries and context.
 These characteristics allow for important elements of small groups, such as fluctuation in group member commitment level and a shared sense of boundaries.